Discover which banks offer joint credit cards so you can share an account with your partner.

 |Banks that allow joint-account holders||Banks that don't allow joint-account holders|

-What are the strengths and weaknesses of a joint credit card account?
+What are the pros and cons of a joint credit card account?

-- Improves chances of application success.
-Where one of the account holders has a poorer credit score and credit history, a joint account credit card application improves your chances of obtaining credit on more favourable terms.
-This is because the credit card provider will assess both applicants jointly, and a strong credit score can balance out the weaker one.
+- Can help get your application approved.
+If you have a poorer credit score and credit history than your partner, a joint credit card application can improve your chances of getting approved.
+This is because the credit card provider will assess both applicants jointly and a strong credit score can balance out the weaker one.

-- Reduces bills.
+- Reduces bills and fees.
 Having a joint credit card account means you get one bill each month instead of two or more.
-This is administratively efficient, and also saves on costs such as annual fees.
+This makes it easier for you to manage your bills and also saves on costs such as interest and annual fees.

 - Application risks.
-If one of the account holders has a terrible credit score and credit history, the joint account credit card application may be hindered.
-This is because the credit card provider will assess both applicants jointly and the bad credit score can outweigh the good one.
+If you or your partner has a terrible credit score, your application for a joint credit card could be declined.
+This is because the credit card provider will assess both applicants jointly and a bad credit score can outweigh an average or good one.
 In this case, the result could be a rejection for both applicants and a black mark on both your credit reports.
-Learn more about good and bad credit ratings.
+Learn more and check your credit score for free.

 - Shared debt.
-By sharing your liability on the joint account credit card, you run the risk of taking on debt that is not your own.
+Sharing legal responsibility for the joint account credit card means you also run the risk of taking on debt that is not your own.
 If one party is not able to manage spending and repayments responsibly, both cardholders will suffer the consequences for it – including possible legal repercussions and a bad credit rating.

 Joint account credit cards are a handy tool for couples who want to share a budget and take on the equal responsibility of a credit account.
 However, as not every bank offers joint bank accounts, you’ll need to compare your options to determine which card is right for you and your partner.